Cheap Turtle Tank Setup (Under $200!)

 Because we are working with a budget, we need to look for a light that fits our criteria:

-This 75 watt UV-A and UV-B light from BOEESPAT that goes for around $10 would work here.
+This 23 watt UV-A and UV-B light that goes for between $10 – $15 is a great option.

 Not only does it provide both UV-A and UV-B light, but it’s 75 watts, which means you won’t be forced to place it extremely close to the basking area (I wrote about this here, but the wattage doesn’t matter, it’s the temperature that is important).